 1. Chasing the score

-NPS score is vulnerable to change and for you, it is beneficial to keep track on what drives NPS up or down.
-It is important not to flood the same customers with the surveys.
-Instead, ask a small portion of your customers, then repeat the survey in some period of time by sending the NPS questionnaire to the other group of customers.
+Ask a small portion of your customers, then repeat the survey in some period of time by sending the NPS questionnaire to the other group of customers, repeat the process regularly.

 4. Focusing too much on detractors

 Understanding detractors is important, but knowing why your loyal customers love you will drive your business to the top.
 You should spend at least as much time analyzing the reasoning behind promoters, as behind your detractors.

 Promoters are the people who spread word-of-mouth advertising and literally will bring your business to the top.
 Learn how to analyze and communicate the strengths of your business, your competitive advantages that will attract more customers with the insights from NPS surveys.

 Show that you care about your customer by following-up every response you receive.
 Ideally, this could be personalized message according to the score or the problem that your customer faced.
 In practise, create structured paths that customers follow depending on the feedback they give.